Rose Mooney

-Rose Mooney (born 1740) was an itinerant Irish harpist during the 18th century, a time when the itinerant tradition was dying out.
+Rose Mooney (born c.
+1740) was an itinerant Irish harpist during the 18th century, a time when the itinerant tradition was dying out.

 Early life

 Rose Mooney came from a poor background in County Meath.
 Like many harpists of the time, she was blind.
 Mooney learned how to play from Thady Elliott.
 With her maid Mary for a companion, she traveled Ireland for different harpist competitions.

 Harp festivals

 Granard Harp Festival

 The memoirs of harpist Arthur O'Neill contain records of Mooney's experience at the Granard Festivals.
 She was the only woman to compete in the Granard festival of 1781.
 Third place and five guineas went to Mooney for her rendering of Planxty Burke.
 She continued to participate, and won third place in the 2nd and 3rd Granard festivals of 1782 and 1783.
 This time her reward was four guineas.
 She participated in the last two festivals of 1784 and 1785 as well, but it is unclear where she placed.
 From the second festival, she was not the only woman competitor, as Catherine Martin also participated.